seungminl1998/ThesisPRJ/2022  June/README.md

     }
     ?>
 ```
 First, as it can be seen, we are also calling the vendor directory.
 This was not in the last version but this is a key factor when calling the Facebook OAUTH.
 Moreover, as it can be seen, the permissions got reduced.
-This is because I
+This is because there were permissions that were not needed.
+I thought we needed all those permissions but it turns out that it was not.
+Moreover, it can be seen that the echo creating the <a> tag is not there.
+The <a> tag was converted into a button in this version.